kelayamatoz/Digital-Systems-Design-Lab/lab4.md

 VIDIOC_STREAMON error
 start_capturing failed
 ```
 This is usually due to the fact that the camera driver needs a reset.
 You can simply rerun the app to reset the camera driver.
 If your app is implemented correctly, you will see a live video displayed on the monitor.
-The monitor, the camera and the boards are located in Room 129 of Packard Building.
-If you do not have access to Room 129, please send an email with your student ID to the class TA.
+The monitor, the camera and the boards are located in the lab space of EE 109 at the Packard Building.
+If you do not have access to the lab space, please send an email with your student ID to the class TA.

 ## UDP Communication
 The working directory of this section is in ```./udp```.

 In class, we covered an example of building a UDP server and a UDP client.
 In this section, we will be implementing a server-client pair.
 We have already provided a detailed explanation of what needs to be done in Lecture 07.
 Besides the provided material, there are also some lab-specific details:
 - The IP addresses of the server and the client can be modified in ```port.h```.
-- For this session, we have the following IP addresses avaiable to assign for the server and the client: 172.24.89.54 and 172.24.89.137.
+- For this session, we have the following IP addresses assigned for the server and the client: 172.24.72.94 and 172.24.72.54.
 - Your task is to send a string called ```Thirsty Thursday``` from the client to the server.
     - The server needs to always listen to the port 21234, which is the port number that the client would send a message to.
 After you finish your implementation, you can generate the binary files by calling:
 ```bash
 make clean && make
 ```

-You can test your implementation by running ```udp-send``` on a client FPGA and ```udp-recv``` on a server FPGA.
+You can test your implementation by running ```udp-send``` on the client and ```udp-recv``` on the server.

 ## Video Streaming through Network
-The working directory of this section is in ```./netvideo```.
+Please navigate to ```./netvideo``` to work on this section.

 In this section, your task is to combine the knowledge of UDP protocol and camera / frame buffer device drivers, and design a way to pass video frames from one FPGA board (the *camera board*) to another (the *display board*).
-We will only provide general instructions in this section, since you already have all the pieces needed to build the streaming system from the first two sections.
+We will only provide a few high-level guidelines in this section, since you already have all the pieces needed to build the streaming system from the first two sections.

 There are a few questions we need to answer before starting implementing the system:
 - A UDP packet can only hold up to 65,507 bytes, which is much smaller than the size of a frame.
 How are we going to send a frame via UDP?
     - Hint: since the frame stream is continuous, we would not need all the frame information to reconstruct one.
 - When filling the UDP packet with pixels, what pixel format should we choose?
 - Do we need any metadata in the packet?

 You will need to update the IP addresses of your client and your server in ```port.h```.

 After you finish your implementation, you can generate the binary files by calling:
 ```bash